Skip to content

 • Balance improvement costs with business impact

-• Focus on customer-facing processes first
+• Prioritize customer-facing processes first

 Common pitfalls in sigma measurement